"Hobbit" may bring a Hollywood ending to 2012 box office

 The film, which opens on December 14, is expected to contribute to the first annual box office increase in North America in three years, a sign that big movie studios have made more films enticing enough to get people into theaters and away from their TVs, games and the Internet.

-"The Hobbit" follows this year's other big box office successes "The Avengers," which became the industry's third-largest film with $623 million in U.S. sales, and "The Dark Knight Rises" and "The Hunger Games" which both passed $400 million.
+"The Hobbit" follows this year's other big box office successes "The Avengers," which became the industry's third-largest film with $623 million (388 million pounds) in U.S. sales, and "The Dark Knight Rises" and "The Hunger Games" which both passed $400 million (249 million pounds).

-Hollywood analysts predict the two months of the year that include "The Hobbit" and the finale of the "Twilight" vampire series may lift U.S. and Canadian ticket sales above the $10.6 billion record set in 2009.
+Hollywood analysts predict the two months of the year that include "The Hobbit" and the finale of the "Twilight" vampire series may lift U.S. and Canadian ticket sales above the $10.6 billion (6.6 billion pounds) record set in 2009.

 "The fourth quarter is just gangbusters," said box office watcher Phil Contrino, editor of the boxoffice.com website.
 "One movie after the other is exceeding expectations."